Silk Road Adventure: Fann Mountains & Best of Uzbekistan

 Trekking in the Heartland of Fann mountains

-This combined tour to Tajikistan and Uzbekistan joins two kinds of travelling: easy trekking in the Fann Mountains, one of the most beautiful regions of the Pamirs; and an excursion route through the world famous Great Silk Road cities – Samarkand, Bukhara and Khiva.
+This combined tour to Tajikistan and Uzbekistan joins two kinds of travelling: easy trekking in the Fann Mountains, one of the most beautiful regions of the Pamirs; and an excursion route through the world famous Great Silk Road cities in Uzbekistan.

-A group tour starts in the capital of Uzbekistan – Tashkent, then we move to Samarkand and Uzbek-Tajik border, and next few days we will enjoy the beauty of colorful lakes, high snowy peaks, fragrant juniper forests and green meadows, deep gorges and mountain rivers.
+The group tour starts in Samarkand, and next few days we will enjoy the beauty of colorful mountain lakes, high snowy peaks, fragrant juniper forests and green meadows, deep gorges and mountain rivers.
 The group is accompanied by a mountain guide and service staff.

 During the second part of the tour we will explore ancient cities of Uzbekistan.
-Excursions in Samarkand and Bukhara will immerse you in the medieval architecture, noisy bazaars, delicious cuisine, sunny weather and warm hospitality of locals.
+Excursions in Samarkand, Bukhara and Khiva will immerse you in the medieval architecture, noisy bazaars, delicious cuisine, sunny weather and warm hospitality of locals.

 • ITINERARY,